Olympus E-M1 II Comparison Review

 The Olympus OM-D E-M1 Mark II is a mirrorless interchangeable lens camera that was officially introduced in September 2016 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

 Is the Olympus E-M1 II a good camera?
-The E-M1 II has a Camera Elo of 3034.
-This very strong rating puts it among the elite group of camera grand masters.
-The E-M1 II ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+The E-M1 II has a Camera Elo of 2908.
+This rating puts the E-M1 II among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the E-M1 II ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Olympus E-M1 II|